I get asked this question a lot. I am going to give my opinion based on my years of experience with sugar gliders.

 To be a good and responsible breeder, a person must need to know about the genetics.
 A breeder needs to know about Recessive, Dominant and Co-Dominant genes and how they work.
 They need to understand how to read pedigrees and to be able to look at a family tree from a male and female, and to determine if there are any like relatives within the first 4 generations.

 To be a breeder, a person must be comfortable and confident around the gliders.
 If they are not, the animals will pick up on it.
 Male Sugar Gliders can breed as young as 12-14 weeks out of pouch.
 A female can come into her first estrus cycle by the time she is 4 to 6 months out of pouch.
-Males generally do not tend to breed the female until she is ready, so long as the male is around the same age or younger than the female.
+Males generally do not tend to breed the female until she is ready, so as long as the male is around the same age or younger than the female, then it should be a good pairing.
 If a new owner is not yet fully bonded to a pair when the female puts her first joeys in pouch, they may not feel comfortable enough in the environment.
 If they sense an owner is inexperienced or nervous around them, they will not hesitate to pull and cannibalize their own joeys.
 It’s a natural instinct.
 Gliders must feel good with everything, including their owner, before they will be good parents.

 Some joeys are rejected at the time they are ready to detach from nipple.
 If this happens, even the most experienced of breeders loose the joeys about 50% of the time.
 Even though there are ways to keep the joeys warm and feed them, there is no better replacement milk out there for them but mother’s milk.
 Joeys rejected this young must be fed every 2 hours around the clock for several weeks, or they will die.
 That means you can’t go to sleep (or you must keep re-setting an alarm clock and getting up) for the first two to three weeks of fostering them.